theJSZ/tsoha-pinball-collection-maintenance-helper/README.md

 The finished app should have the following features:
 ###### TO DO:
-* A photo can be included in the report
+* Could be nice (but not critical) to be able to submit a photo with the issue.

 ###### DONE:
 * All users log in with a username and password